 What Causes House Windows to Fog?

-Several factors can cause your windows to become cloudy or foggy.
+Foggy or cloudy windows can be caused by several factors.
 Significant differences between the exterior and interior temperatures and humidity can cause windows to become cloudy.
 For example, if the air outside is a lot colder than the air inside, the heated interior air won’t retain its moisture when it comes into contact with the cold window surface, which causes condensation to form.

-Cloudy windows can also be from an underlying defect in the glass panes, especially with older systems.
+Cloudy windows can also be from an underlying defect in the glass panes or the window’s seal, especially with older systems.
 A window upgrade is often necessary to correct the issue.

 Good vs. Bad Condensation: What’s the Difference?